SD › Best Time to Visit Orlando

 - New Year’s Day – While January 1st is a public holiday, don’t expect many closures in Orlando.
 The Macy’s Holiday Parade runs from January 1 through January 6 at Universal Orlando Resort and the Citrus Bowl, the country’s seventh-oldest collegiate bowl game, takes place on New Year’s Day.

 - Walt Disney World Marathon and Half Marathon – Thousands of participants attend this annual event that travels a course through the Magic Kingdom, Animal Kingdom, Hollywood Studios, and Epcot.
-It also includes a Health and Fitness Expo in the Milk House at Disney’s Wild World of Sports Complex, open for five days.
-January 8-12 in 2020.
+It also includes a Health and Fitness Expo in the Milk House at Disney’s Wild World of Sports Complex, open for 5 days.

-- Otronicon – For four days in mid-January, January 17-20 in 2020, this premier technology event hosted at the Orlando Science Center features state-of-the-art military and medical simulators, video game experiences, workshops taught by industry pros, and more.
+- Otronicon – For 4 days in mid-January, this premier technology event hosted at the Orlando Science Center features state-of-the-art military and medical simulators, video game experiences, workshops taught by industry pros, and more.

 Orlando in February

-- The Old Florida Outdoor Festival – This festival typically runs for two days starting the first Friday in February, February 7-8 in 2020 in nearby Apopka.
+- The Old Florida Outdoor Festival – This festival typically runs for two days starting the first Friday in February in nearby Apopka.
 It offers the chance to feast on American classics like championship brisket and award-winning ribs along with sides like green bean casserole, mac ‘n’ cheese and loaded tater tots.

-- Mardi Gras at Universal Orlando Resort – Enjoy the Orlando version of New Orleans’ most famous party at Universal Orlando Resort starting mid early to mid-February, February 8 in 2020, running through early April.
+- Mardi Gras at Universal Orlando Resort – Enjoy the Orlando version of New Orleans’ most famous party at Universal Orlando Resort starting early to mid-February and running through early April.
 The festivities include live music, authentic Cajun cuisine and a nightly parade along with a recreation of the French Quarter and lots of beads.

-- SeaWorld Seven Seas Food Festival – This long-running weekend festival starts in early to mid-February, February 9 through May 5 in 2019.
-It features 20 international kitchens and markets where visitors can enjoy tasty small plates and samples along with more than 70 beers.
+- SeaWorld Seven Seas Food Festival – This long-running weekend festival starts in early to mid-February and features 20 international kitchens and markets where visitors can enjoy tasty small plates and samples along with more than 70 beers.

 Orlando in March